devzendo/digimorse/README.md

 https://github.com/maxtremblay/sparse-binary-matrix
 Used to encode and decode in the digimorse channel codec.

-Daniel Estévez for the LDPC Toolbox crate at https://github.com/daniestevez/ldpc-toolbox Used to load the parity check matrix alist file, used in the digimorse channel codec.
+Daniel Estévez's LDPC Toolbox crate at https://github.com/daniestevez/ldpc-toolbox was used in early development to process alist files, although the code to do this is now in this project, in modified form (it uses the alist variant format of Radford M. Neal's tools).

 # Bibliography
 TBC